 A Website for Architectural Photographer & Writer Bradley Wheeler

-Bradley Wheeler and I just finished updating his photographer website with new content and feel the need to share his amazing work.
-Bradley was referred to me in 2012 by photographer, and owner of Helms Daylight Studio, Anthony Nex,
+Bradley Wheeler and I just finished updating his photographer website with new content, and feel the need to share his amazing work.
+Bradley was referred to me in 2012 by a photographer, and owner of Helms Daylight Studio, Anthony Nex,

 His photography and editorials have included the architecture of: Kohn Pedersen Fox, Pei Architects, Perkins Eastman, SmithGroup, Pei Cobb Freed & Partners, Ehrlich Yanai Rhee Chaney, Snow Kreilich Architects, Holzman Moss Bottino, Rob Paulus Architects, Line and Space, Jones Studio, Architekton, Overland Partners, Lake Flato, Ford Powell & Carson, and Michael Maltzan Architecture.